About

 I began my research journey as an MPhil student, where I delved into the foundational aspects of machine learning, exploring its theories and methodologies.
 This early experience laid the groundwork for my PhD, during which I focused on deep learning, investigating its potential to solve complex problems and push the boundaries of what machines can achieve in learning from data.

 Upon completing my PhD, I transitioned my research focus toward the application of AI and machine learning techniques in the field of structural engineering.
 This shift was driven by a desire to bridge the gap between cutting-edge technology and real-world engineering challenges.
 My work now centers on developing and applying AI-driven solutions to problems such as data-driven structural dynamics simulation and vision-based structural health monitoring.
-These works are mostly collaborated with a world-class structral dynamics lab CIMP (Central for Infrastructral Monitoring and Protection).
+These works are mostly conducted in collaboration with a world-class structural dynamics lab, CIMP (Centre for Infrastructural Monitoring and Protection).

 By integrating AI/ML methodologies with engineering principles, I aim to contribute to the advancement of more efficient, accurate, and robust systems for monitoring and analyzing the health of structures.
 My research not only seeks to improve existing techniques but also to pioneer new approaches that leverage the power of machine learning to enhance the safety, reliability, and sustainability of our built environment.